HTML Course – Starting the Project | Creating Directories

 - Is there any naming-conventions for naming the folders and files?

 So, these are a few basic questions that arise in the mind of everyone who is creating a project for the first time.

-- If you don’t want to create any folders and instead keep all of the files, images etc in the root directory and link them properly wherever needed, your project will still work fine.
+- If you don’t want to create any folders and instead keep all the files, images etc in the root directory and link them properly wherever needed, your project will still work fine.
 But that’s not enough.
-Making separate folders for a separate set of files makes things organised and easily understandable for others.
-For example, keeping all of the images in a separate folder with name “image”, keeping all stylesheets in a folder named “CSS” etc.
+Making separate folders for a separate set of files makes things organized and easily understandable for others.
+For example, keeping all the images in a separate folder with name “image”, keeping all stylesheets in a folder named “CSS” etc.

 - Again there is not any standard convention of naming the files and folders except “index.html”.
 The page named “index.html” is the base of a project which the browser considers as the homepage.
 So, you must name your homepage as “index.html” and for the rest of files and folders, you can name them anything which best describes the content they have.

 Let us now dive into details about the directories that we created for our project: